YunHsiao/Crysknife/README.md

 * Any value can be preceded by `!` to indicate a reverse predicate (satisfies if the condition is not met).
 * The dependencies section declares relevant source patches inside other plugins, which can provide seamless support when source patches are separated into multiple plugins

+> You can also create a 'local' config file (`CrysknifeLocal.ini`) that overrides the main one.
+> By design it is ignored in your plugin's git repo, but should be committed into the main engine (e.g. perforce) code base.
+> This is useful to specify engine-specific configs like comment/engine tags, etc.

 ### Supported Rules

 `SkipIf=[PREDICATE]...`